EtchedPixels/ScottAdams6800/README.md

 6800/6801: Complete as far as I am aware

 C: Plays the tested games.
 Choice of ncurses or plain text display.
-No save and load support.
 Needs a termcap based version adding to keep size down on tiny boxes.

 Z80: Most of the code generation and engine put together for a ZX81 target but nothing yet assembled and tested.